A personal note from Pet FBI’s founder:

 Post the signs and flyers in conspicuous places like utility poles, intersections, bus stops, nearby schools, laundromats, community bulletin boards, vets offices, etc. Most lost cats are found fairly close to home, but some turn up miles away, so it is equally important to post the flyers at some major intersections in other parts of town.
 Cats are sometimes “spirited off”.
 You can’t post too many flyers!
 It is also a good idea to hang your flyers from doorknobs in your neighborhood.
 Again, distribute them as widely as practical.
 (Please note that it is not allowed to put anything other than US mail in mailboxes.)
 One Pet FBI user suggests taking copies of your flyer to the local post office to post by the time clock so the carriers in the area can be aware.
 This may not be possible at all post offices.
 Hair salons are also a good place to post and network.
 Another good tip is to tag your car but be sure to check with the local police to see if there are any restrictions for doing this.

 In our experience, many cats make their way back home eventually – sometimes long after they have gone missing.
-Here are some tips to lure them back home: Use your other pets to leave a scent trail to and from your house.
-Leave strong scented articles outside like worn clothing or pillow cases, your cat’’s bedding or mat or litter box, or some fragrant food, taking care that other animals don’t eat it.
+Here are some tips to lure them back home: Cats are comforted by their own scent.
+Put your cat’s favorite bed, blanket, or cat tree outside.
+Set out fragrant food, taking care that other animals don’t eat it.
 If at all possible and/or safe and practical, leave a window or a door open so your cat can get back in on their own time.
 For more tried and true tips please read our page of tips and tricks to lure a cat back home.

 Once you confirm the cat is around but resists coming to you, you may need to try trapping with a humane trap.
 Inside cats that “escape” to the outdoors are very likely to be hiding close by.
 Their instinct when frightened is not to reveal themselves, so they will not meow or come to you.
 The only way to get a nervous cat back may be to trap it.
 Some local humane societies and animal control agencies will lend or rent humane traps.
 They can also be purchased at pet stores, hardware stores and home centers.
 Bait with some strong-smelling food.
 Monitor trap often.
 If left overnight, do not be surprised if you catch a raccoon or someone else’s cat!